uhray/boilerplate/doc/boilerplate.md

 The [styles](https://github.com/uhray/boilerplate/tree/master/app/frontend/styles) directory is meant to house all of your application's custom styling rules.
 In addition to regular CSS files, Uhray Boilerplate allows you to put SCSS files in this directory.
 SCSS allows you to do [really cool things](http://sass-lang.com/guide) like use variables in CSS.
 By default, the [*main.scss*](https://github.com/uhray/boilerplate/blob/master/app/frontend/styles/main.scss) file is linked to all of your frontend pages and static templates, so you can simply extend this file with new CSS or SCSS styling rules.

 >Note: During the build process, all SCSS files are converted to CSS files with the same base filename.
+Also, all CSS files are run through [autoprefixer](https://github.com/postcss/autoprefixer) which automatically adds in any missing vender prefixes (-webit, -moz, -ms).
 See [Build Options](#build-options) for additional information.

 #### Adding a New Stylesheet